nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 This is achieved by combining the results of parsing flags in the previous stage and construct a `Person` object that contains the updated fields.

 Each of the `ListEntryField` has a global and static singleton default instance.
-For example, the default `Phone` is a `Phone` object with message "To be added."Please also note that it is not possible to create a `Phone` object with such message via public constructor and factory method.
+For example, the default `Phone` is a `Phone` object with message "To be added".
+Please also note that it is not possible to create a `Phone` object with such message via public constructor and factory method.

 Each of the `ListEntry` also has a global and static singleton default instance whose fields are all the default `ListEntryField` objects.
 We can obtain a clone of the default `ListEntry` object via a static method in the class method.